advanCFD/libROUNDSchemes/README.md

 If you use our library, please cite the publications describing its theory and implementation [1,2].

 ## Reference
 - [1] Deng, X., 2023.
 A Unified Framework for Non-linear Reconstruction Schemes in a Compact Stencil.
 Part 1: Beyond Second Order. *Journal of Computational Physics*, p.112052.
-- [2] Deng, X., and Xie, B., An OpenFOAM library of high-resolution structure-preserving convection schemes. (submitted)